Nettology’s ABCs of Technology

 RAID stands for Redundant Array of Independent Disks.
-RAID is a system that improves performance, reliability and fault tolerance for a networked attached storage (NAS) device or the hard disk of a server/workstation.
+RAID is a system that improves performance, reliability, and fault tolerance for networked attached storage (NAS) devices or the hard disk of a server/workstation.
 In general, the server/workstation or NAS device will contain a RAID controller that manages an array of disks

 U is for Unix – Unix vs Linux.

 V is for Virtualization.
 A Virtual Machine (VM) is basically like having a whole computer and Operating System (OS) running inside another physical computer.
 Multiple VMs can be run on one physical computer.
 Running multiple virtual machines on one physical server has many advantages.

 W is for Wi-Fi connection issues that Nettology’s Help Desk team can help you solve.